Exergy123/BioCNC/README.md

 Documentation of the master thesis "Robotic system of microsurgery based CNC control".

+EA micro-manipulation system for microscopic samples has been designed, built and tested in this master thesis.
+This device accurately positions a digital microscope and micromanipulation instruments.
+For its implementation has been used open source technology and low cost CNC elements.
+Experiments with different types of samples have been carried out to verify compliance with the requirements.
+The resulting system is compact, low cost and easily reproducible.

 Table of contents:

-      Master Thesis Memory
+      *Master Thesis Memory
-      Slides of the presentation
+      *Slides of the presentation
-      Arduino Firmware, based of Sprinter
+      *Arduino Firmware, based of Sprinter
-      Control Host, based on Pronterface
+      *Control Host, based on Pronterface
-      Videos

-BioCNC is a new type of CNC, combination of biologic and new tecnologies (CNC, 3d printer, etc).
+      *Videos